Taylor Walls Player Props: Rays vs. Dodgers

-Taylor Walls, with a slugging percentage of .382 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, May 27 at 4:10 PM ET.
+Taylor Walls, with a slugging percentage of .441 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Los Angeles Dodgers, with Gavin Stone on the mound, May 28 at 11:35 AM ET.

-He had a one-hit performance in his last game (1-for-4) against the Dodgers.
+In his most recent game, he strung together two hits (going 2-for-4 with a double) against the Dodgers.

 Taylor Walls Game Info & Props vs. the Dodgers